Actuarial-Control-Cycle-Part-A-2023-T1/Supreme/README.md

 <br> <ins> Deterring involuntary displacement:</ins>
-Consider two families that own properties valued at Ꝕ100,000.
+<br> Consider two families that own properties valued at Ꝕ100,000.
 Family A are proactive relocators hence they will be able to purchase a home without having to replace any household items (40-75% of housing cost) nor will they be subjected to surges in labour and building costs (which are capped at 50% by law).
 However, Family B refuse to relocate, despite warnings of extreme weather events.
 <br> The potential costs are:
 ![image](https://user-images.githubusercontent.com/113488523/229778142-6464b261-aeba-493c-bb36-8a9b1e528c13.png)